charlesm93/charlesm93.github.io/_pages/teaching.md

 In some sense, statistics is the backbone of experimental and observational science.
 But statistics is (really f***ing) hard, and requires a level of mathematics which is not always available to practitioners.
-Distilling and communicating important concepts is a bit of an art, which some my colleagues excell in.
-I try (with various degrees of success) to follow their example.
+With colleagues, I work hard to distill and communicate important concepts, and develop principled statistical workflows.

 My work as a teacher falls into two categories:
 I TA courses taught by Columbia's department of statistics, and teach or TA workshops targeted at specialists, who may not be statisticians.

-### Guest lecturer
+### Instructor

-I've been invited as a guest speaker for the following courses and conference:
+I've been invited as a guest speaker for the following courses and conferences:

+* (2019) _Probability and Bayes II_, PHC 506: Biometry in Pharmaceutics, University of Buffalo, School of Pharmacy, Buffalo, NY.
+* (2019) _Bayesian PK/PD modeling using Stan and Torsten_ , University of Buffalo, School of Pharmacy, Buffalo, NY.
+(1 day workshop)
+* (2019) _Stan for the people: introductory workshop on Bayesian modeling_, McGill University,
+Montreal, Canada. (two days workshop)
 * (2018) _Probability and Bayes_, PHC 506: Biometry in Pharmaceutics, University of Buffalo, School of Pharmacy, Buffalo, NY.
 * (2018) _How to Develop for the Stan C++ Core Language_, Stan Conference 2018, Pacific Grove, CA. [[slides](https://github.com/charlesm93/presentations-and-writing/blob/master/StanCon2018_tutorial/Roadmap.pdf)]
 * (2017) _Introduction to Bayesian Data Analysis with Stan_, STAT 220: Bayesian Statistics, Harvard University, Cambridge, MA